How does acceptance contribute to one's overall happiness?

 His doctoral thesis was about the psychological effects of the nuclear test.
 He studied a lot about Hiroshima and Nagasaki.

 He learned about Japan in general, and about things like honorifics specifically.
 Two concepts particularly caught his attention: honne and tatemae.
-Tatemae, he explains, is who you appear to be in public -- the behavior and opinions you display in public.
+Tatemae is who you appear to be in public -- the behavior and opinions you display in public.
 Honne, on the other hand, refers to a person’s true feelings and desires.

 Why Be Happy?: The Japanese Way of Acceptance

-According to Scott, what inspired him to write about the subject of acceptance is that it added an enormous amount to how he deals with conflict and stress.
+What inspired Scott to write about the subject of acceptance is that it added an enormous amount to how he deals with conflict and stress.
 It distanced him from stressful situations.

 People can accept stressful situations, but don’t always have to respond or react to them.
 Not taking things personally, for Scott, applies on a very practical level to many situations.